fluidex/fluidex.github.io/src/posts_en/2021-03-04-recent-updates.md

 Plonkit has received a lot of attention from developers since being open sourced, and it is now the project with the most stars on github by the team.

-We are implementing server mode so that plonkit can serve for continuous-running proving service.
+We are implementing server mode so that plonkit can serve for continuously-running proving service.
 In the future, we will further implement the cluster proving server feature.
-In a longer term, we may add custom gates to further increase the performance of the system.
+In a longer term, we may add custom gates to further improve the performance of the system.
 In addition, we will continue to improve DSL specifically for PLONK and its variants.

 For more, please visit github: <https://github.com/Fluidex/plonkit>